-Action Intent Principle Success measure Finance & funding source Responsibility Lead Partners Objective 1.1 Increase comm nunity understanding of the benefits of pest animal managemen in Byron Shire • 1 SA1.1.1 Develop and implement a Pest Management Education and Awareness Plan for target pest species in Byron Shire.
+Action Intent Principle Success measure Fin fun so Objective 1.1 Increase comm nunity understanding of the benefits of pest animal management in Byron Shire ı SA1.1.1 Develop and implement a Pest Management Education and Awareness Plan for target pest species in Byron Shire.
 Education and awareness are critical components of increasing the understanding of pest management.
 Council may deploy resources to respond to negative issues raised by a few in the community or media.
 Conversely, elements of the community and media can overlook key positive messages.
 Through communication and engagement activities, willingness of private land managers to manage pests can be increased.
-In line with the Community Engagement Policy, Council will: • implement a respectful communication and engagement pest management plan partners • identify and incorporate key messages e.g. private land manager General Biosecurity Duty • articulate Council's service in pest management • promote the benefits of effective and collaborative pest management, along with the range of best practise control techniques and training opportunities for council staff and private land managers • promote and encourage responsible pet ownership • report on program activity and outcomes.
+In line with the Community Engagement Policy, Council will: implement a respectful communication and engagement pest management plan partners identify and incorporate key messages e.g. private land manager General Biosecurity Duty articulate Council's service in pest management promote the benefits of effective and collaborative pest management, along with the range of best practise control techniques and training opportunities for council staff and private land managers promote and encourage responsible pet ownership report on program activity and outcomes.
 Prevention Plan developed and implemented with identified success measures e.g. reduction in domestic pet impoundment, number of targeted workshops, increased community cohesion, increased skills and capacity to lead community action and relevant Council staff proficient in the identification of alert species.
-In house for development \$2,000 for annual implementation Council External funds Council NCLLS NPWS Local Aboriginal Land Councils (LALC) LGAs Private land mangers Landcare
+In the development of the second seco